bbddstory/loop11/README.md

 A front-end exercise from Loop11.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In order to setup the project quickly and have a smoother development, it was bootstrapped with Create React App.

-## Available Scripts

-In the project directory, you can run:
+## How to Start

+Install all packages:

+### `npm i`

+The project needs to send requests to an endpoint with CORS enabled, which prevented access (although I don't know whether that's part of the exercise).
+So I had to use a proxy for it.
+Please execute the following script:

+### `npm run proxy`

+Then wait until you see this message in the terminal:

+### `"-- Reverse proxy running on port 5050"`

+Lastly use this script to start the project:

 ### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The browser will start automatically.
-You will also see any lint errors in the console.